Black Phoebe

 Key Features

-- Frequent downward tail-wagging or 'pumping' motion
+- Frequent downward tail-pumping or wagging motion while perched

 When You’ll See Them